finos/tracdap/README.md

 https://tracdap.finos.org/en/stable/?badge=stable)

-The current release series (0.4.x) is intended for reference and experimentation.
+The current release series (0.4.x) is intended for model development and prototyping.
-It includes the metadata service, data service and core data engine, runtime engine for Python and preview versions of the orchestration service and platform Gateway.
-This release can be used to prototype client applications (e.g. web UIs), to build and run models and to run small calculation workflows.
+It provides an end-to-end workflow to build and run individual models in a local environment.
+It also provides the platform APIs needed to build client applications such as web tools or system client system integrations.

-At the moment TRAC's API calls and metadata structures are subject to change between versions, including between point versions.
-As the platform evolves these APIs will stabilise before eventually being frozen for TRAC version 1.0, after which they may be added to but not removed or changed.
+The TRAC metadata structures and API calls are mostly complete.
+Metadata compatibility is ensured within a release series starting from version 0.4.0 - the 0.4.x series will be compatible with 0.4.0 but changes may be introduced in 0.5.0.
+The metadata model will continue to stabilise before eventually being frozen for version 1.0.0, after which it may be added to but no fields will be removed or changed.

 For more information see the
 [development roadmap](https://github.com/finos/tracdap/wiki/Development-Roadmap).